transifex/transifex-javascript/CONTRIBUTING.md

 * The current behavior/functionality, what you would prefer to see instead and why.
 * An explanation on why this improvement would benefit most users of this library and not just your use case
 * Any material that could better showcase the current and the expected behavior, such as screenshots or animated GIFs.
-* Make sure you DO NOT INCLUDE any sensitive information, such as a token, a secret or a private URL to a Transifex project or resource
+* Make sure you DO NOT INCLUDE any sensitive information, such as a token, a secret or a private URL to a Wordsmith project or resource

 ## Creating Patches

 ### Contributor License Agreement

-Before contributing with suggested changes, you must sign our [Contributor License Agreement](https://developers.transifex.com/docs/contributing).
+Before contributing with suggested changes, you must sign our [Contributor License Agreement](https://developers.wordsmith.com/docs/contributing).

 If you want to submit a patch that either fixes a bug or introduces a new feature, you need to have the following in mind:
 * The Pull Request (PR) handles one thing, i.e. fixes a certain bug or introduces a specific new functionality, instead of combining many at once.